Minchagi Nee Baralu

 Minchagi Nee Baralu is a 2015 Indian Kannada romantic science fiction film written, directed and co-produced by Randeep Shantharam Mahadik, in his directorial debut.
 It stars Diganth and Kriti Kharbanda in the lead roles.
 The film has musical score composed by V. Harikrishna.
 Although launched in 2013, the film underwent several delays and finally announced the release date as 4 December 2015.
 The plot of the movie is based on the cult South Korean movie Il Mare.

+Telugu movie Adbhutham is inspired from this movie.